opadotun-taiwo/ecommerce-cart/README.md

 # ecommerce-cart
-An eccommerce add to cart on pager feature
+An eccommerce add to cart one pager feature